These delicious sourdough pizza bases are light and airy with the best chewy bite.

-A slap and fold is literally when you slap the dough down hard on a clean bench and fold it over.
+Slaps and folds literally are slapping the dough down hard on a clean bench and folding it over.
 Slap, and fold and repeat.
 Speed is key, especially if you're working with sticky dough.

-It may stick to your fingers but sheer force and speed will rip if off your hands as you slap it down.
-After a while you'll feel the dough strengthen and become more elastic.
+It may stick to your fingers but sheer force and speed will rip it off your hands as you slap it down.
+After a while, you'll feel the dough strengthen and become more elastic.

-Then place the dough in a glass or ceramic tray, let it sit for 15 minutes and then give it one round of gentle coil folds, just to give the dough some tension and create a smooth top.
+Then place the dough in a flat tray let it sit for 15 minutes and then give it one round of gentle coil folds, just to give the dough some tension and create a smooth top.

-Lay a piece flat on the bench, take a side of the piece of dough and bring it into the middle.
+Lay a piece flat on the bench and stretch it out into a rectangle.
+Take a side of the rectangle and bring it into the middle.
 Continue with all the sides of the dough until you have created a little dough parcel.

 Flip it upside down so the smooth side is showing.
 With the palms of your hands, spin the dough parcel around to create a circle.
 Repeat with the second piece.